The best defense is… a good response.

 How can we respond?

-Instead of retaliating, we can say:
+Instead of reminding them what about their faults, we can say:

 I'm not going to criticize you.